SlenderFox/GameEngine/Notes/Notes.md

 	- [x] Functionalise loading light data into shader
 - [x] Fix textures loaded with model only using the first texture location
 - [x] Stop texture loading into shader repeating
-- [ ] Update destroying a single texture to allow for a new one to replace it
 - [x] Currently modifying spotlight is hard-coded to a shader, try improving
-- [ ] Near and far planes affected by fov
 - [x] Move to using entities
 	- [x] Cube and backpack
 	- [x] Lights